 Science at Ball Aerospace

 Ball Aerospace was founded by physicists from the University of Colorado who developed key technologies for accurately pointing sounding rockets.
-Since the company’s beginnings in 1956, many of our talented employees have worked with science teams to design, build and test instruments and spacecraft.
+Since the company’s beginnings in 1956, many Ball engineers and scientists have been an integral part of science teams that design, build, test and fly instruments and spacecraft.
 Ball is often called “the scientists’ aerospace company” due to our innovative and collaborative culture.

 - For the Wide-field Infrared Survey Explorer (WISE) mission, Ball designed, built and tested the spacecraft and conducted flight system testing and support operations.The primary mission completed in 2001 and was reactivated in 2013 as NEOWISE to search for near Earth objects.